 Each Party shall:

-(a) Ensure that within the area under its jurisdiction, the generation of hazardous wastes is reduced at its source to a minimum taking into account social, technological and economic needs;
+(a) Ensure that within the area under its jurisdiction, the generation of hazardous wastes and other wastes is reduced at its source to a minimum taking into account social, technological and economic needs;

-(b) Take appropriate legal, administrative and other measures to ensure that within the area under its jurisdiction, all transboundary movements of hazardous wastes generated within the Convention Area are carried out in accordance with the provisions of this Convention;
+(b) Take appropriate legal, administrative and other measures to ensure that within the area under its jurisdiction, all transboundary movements of hazardous wastes and other wastes generated within the Convention Area are carried out in accordance with the provisions of this Convention;

-(c) Ensure the availability of adequate treatment and disposal facilities for the environmentally sound management of hazardous wastes, which shall be located, to the extent practicable, within areas under its jurisdiction, taking into account social, technological and economic considerations.
-However, where Parties are for geographic, social or economic reasons unable to dispose safely of hazardous wastes within those areas, cooperation should take place as provided for under Article 10 of this Convention;
+(c) Ensure the availability of adequate treatment and disposal facilities for the environmentally sound management of hazardous wastes and other wastes, which shall be located, to the extent practicable, within areas under its jurisdiction, taking into account social, technological and economic considerations.
+However, where Parties are for geographic, social or economic reasons unable to dispose safely of hazardous wastes and other wastes within those areas, cooperation should take place as provided for under Article 10 of this Convention;

-(d) In cooperation with SPREP, participate in the development of programmes to manage and simplify the transboundary movement of hazardous wastes which cannot be disposed of in an environmentally sound manner in the countries in which they are located.
-Provided that such programmes do not derogate from the environmentally sound management of hazardous wastes as required by this Convention, they may be registered as arrangements under Article 11 of this Convention;
+(d) In cooperation with SPREP, participate in the development of programmes to manage and simplify the transboundary movement of hazardous wastes and other wastes which cannot be disposed of in an environmentally sound manner in the countries in which they are located.
+Provided that such programmes do not derogate from the environmentally sound management of hazardous wastes and other wastes as required by this Convention, they may be registered as arrangements under Article 11 of this Convention;

-(e) Develop a national hazardous wastes management strategy which is compatible with the SPREP South Pacific Regional Pollution Prevention, Waste Minimization and Management Programme;
+(e) Develop a national hazardous wastes and other wastes management strategy which is compatible with the SPREP South Pacific Regional Pollution Prevention, Waste Minimization and Management Programme;

-(f) Submit to the Secretariat such reports as the Conference of the Parties may require regarding the hazardous wastes generated in the area under its jurisdiction in order to enable the Secretariat to produce a regular hazardous wastes report;
+(f) Submit to the Secretariat such reports as the Conference of the Parties may require regarding the hazardous wastes and other wastes generated in the area under its jurisdiction in order to enable the Secretariat to produce a regular hazardous wastes report;

-(g) Subject to Article 11 of this Convention, prohibit within the area under its jurisdiction hazardous wastes from being exported to or imported from non-Parties within the Convention Area; and
+(g) Subject to Article 11 of this Convention, prohibit within the area under its jurisdiction hazardous wastes and other wastes from being exported to or imported from non-Parties within the Convention Area; and

 (h) Take appropriate legal, administrative and other measures to prohibit vessels flying its flag or aircraft registered in its territory from carrying out activities in contravention of this Convention.